Explore the Process of Breast Augmentation

 Implants are placed either in front of the chest muscle or behind it.
 This was a really important issue when only saline implants were available, but with the superior look and feel of the new silicone implants, submuscular placement is not as important.
 Dr. Kinsley currently uses smooth implants in the subglandular position and submuscular for smooth or saline implants.
 The muscle does not really do anything except camouflage the ripples of a saline implant—it does not hold up the implant or prevent it from sagging.
 Therefore, if silicone is used, Dr. Kinsley prefers to avoid any potential problems with the muscle (e.g., deformity of the breast when the muscle is flexed) and place the implant behind the breast.

-Many patients choose to combine breast augmentation with other procedures in order to more efficiently meet their aesthetic goals.
+Many patients choose to combine breast augmentation with other procedures to more efficiently meet their aesthetic goals.
 Some options that work well include breast lift, liposuction, and tummy tuck.
-You may also learn about the Mommy Makeover, which is a combination of procedures to help return your body to its pre-baby shape.
+You may also consider the mommy makeover, which is a combination of procedures to help return your body to its pre-baby shape.

 After the procedure, you will need support from a friend or family member to drive you home and assist you after your surgery.
 This is an important aspect of a safe, comfortable recovery.
 Expect post-surgery pain, such as a feeling of tightness or stretching from the pressure of the implants on the chest muscles and skin, but it is generally not severe and only lasts a few days.
 You should avoid heavy lifting or strenuous activity for the first week.
 During the second week, you may resume light activity or exercise (treadmill, etc.), and should be back to feeling normal by the third week.
 This is a general estimation, so expect that recovery time can take anywhere from a few days to a couple of weeks, depending on your body.

-As a female plastic surgeon, Dr. Kinsley can offer a feminine perspective on your decision to enhance the shape and size of your profile to help create a more natural result.
-She is known across the Gulf South for her skill and experience with breast augmentation, and she takes her time to get to know her patients in order to offer the most honest and accurate professional opinion.
+Dr. Kinsley can offer a feminine perspective on your decision to enhance the shape and size of your profile to help create a more natural result.
+She is known across the Gulf South for her skill and experience with breast augmentation, and she takes her time to get to know her patients to offer the most honest and accurate professional opinion.
 As a board-certified plastic surgeon, some of her qualifications and honors include the following:

 - Member of the American Society for Aesthetic Plastic Surgery